zendesk/redux-api-status/docs/actions.md

 This function also handles checking if the given ref is already pending, or has recently been called and will bail out if so.

 The steps this actions takes looks like
-1. Check if ref is currently pending, bail out if it is
+1. Check if ref is currently pending, trackApi will resolve with `{ rejected: true }`
-2. Check if ref has is within the specified cache time, bail out if it is
+2. Check if ref has is within the specified cache time, trackApi will resolve with `{ rejected: true }`
 3. Dispatch begin
-4. If promise is rejected, dispatches failure with the error's message
+4. If promise is rejected, dispatches failure with the error's message, trackApi will resolve with the error's message `{ error: error.message }`

     OR

-    If promise resolves, dispatches success with the response as the payload
+    If promise resolves, dispatches success with the response as the payload, trackApi will resolve with the response `{ response: response }`